ASU-CPI/honest-pi/article.md

 [Source](http://cpi.asu.edu/whats-honest-policy-informatician-do).
 First published October 28 2013 by [Center for Policy Informatics](http://cpi.asu.edu)

+Please see the [README]() for details on this article, how to contribute and how contributions will be evaluated.

+___

 # What's an honest policy informatician to do?

 *“Whenever the people are well-informed, they can be trusted with their own government.”* - Thomas Jefferson